sdmunozsierra/activifit/README.md

-# Activifit
+# Activifit GUI
-Activity Tracker System
-Developed on Java.
+This is a prototype of the GUI that the final version will consider.